bryanwb/kh/README.md

 It would be great if King's Hand could fetch and install additional fingers.
 Haven't figured out how to do that yet.
 Perhaps using `go get`?

-How to manage shell completions?
+How to support shell completions?

 I would love some feedback on these ideas!
 Please let me know of any gotchas i have not considered